MicrosoftDocs/windows-dev-docs/hub/apps/design/basics/navigation-basics.md

 If you think of an app as a collection of pages, *navigation* describes the act of moving between pages and within a page.
 It's the starting point of the user experience, and it's how users find the content and features they're interested in.
 It's very important, and it can be difficult to get right.

-We have a huge number of choices to make for navigation.
-We could:
+You have a huge number of choices to make for navigation.
+You could:

 :::row:::
     :::column:::